mlcommons/ck/README.md

 types, descriptions and tests, and not vice versa);

-* easily share CK repositories with whole experimental setups via popular public services including GitHub and BitBucket while keeping track of all development history;
+* easily share CK repositories with whole experimental setups and templates with the community via popular public services including GitHub and BitBucket while keeping track of all development history;

 * speed up search across all your local artifacts by JSON meta information using third-party ElasticSearch indexing service;